-Kinship House is blessed with incredible community volunteer support ranging from monthly clean-up of our facility to helping out at our events to providing much-need administrative support.
+Kinship House is blessed with the incredible volunteer support of community ranging from monthly clean-up of our facility to helping out at our events to providing much-need administrative support.

 - How did you hear about Kinship House?